dsignz/subset-sum-d/README.md

-This is my first attempt writing a D program, and using github.
+My first commit to github.
+A D program.